 Anna Symmes Harrison attended Clinton Academy in Long Island and completed her schooling at the Isabella Graham School in New York City.
 This was the end of her formal education, but the world was a vast classroom of experiences.
 She received an excellent and extensive education for a woman of her day.
 This prepared her for her journey west.
 She married William Henry Harrison in 1795.
 She took charge of the household and supervised the education of their 10 children as well as teaching some of the neighboring children, since there was no school in the area.
 She instilled in the children the love of learning.

-Edward Bok, publisher of "The Ladies' Home Journal," asked Harrison to write a series of articles.
+Edward Bok, publisher of “The Ladies’ Home Journal,” asked Benjmain to write a series of articles.
 The first appeared in the December 1895 issue.
-Harrison's aim in these articles was to explain how government in the United States was conducted.
+Harrison’s aim in these articles was to explain how government in the United States was conducted.
 Bok felt that these articles would better prepare women for the vote.
-The magazine stated that: "It will be possible, through these papers, for every person to intelligently understand his or her own country...
-The articles promise to be the most important and instructive magazine feature this year."
+The magazine stated that: “It will be possible, through these papers, for every person to intelligently understand his or her own country… The articles promise to be the most important and instructive magazine feature this year.”
 The articles ran through 1897.
-Harrison then published the book "This Country of Ours," revising and adding to the articles.
+Harrison then published the book “This Country of Ours,” revising and adding to the articles.

-On June 30, 1888, at the Indianapolis at a convention for the National Women's Suffrage Association, Susan B. Anthony and May Wright Sewall wrote an open letter to Benjamin Harrison on behalf of the membership.
-They pointed out that women were "Lawful Citizens," since the law recognized them in courts, jails, and prisons.
+On June 30, 1888, at an Indianapolis convention for the National Women’s Suffrage Association, Susan B. Anthony and May Wright Sewall wrote an open letter to Benjamin Harrison on behalf of the membership.
+They pointed out that women were “Lawful Citizens,” since the law recognized them in courts, jails, and prisons.
 The only place they were not recognized was the ballot box.
 By being denied the right to vote, they were not being given a voice or representation.
-They asked Benjamin Harrison, as head of his party, to be clear in his letter of acceptance of the Republican nomination for the presidency, that the party had pledged itself to protect every citizen in the free exercise of the right to vote at public elections.
+They asked Harrison, as head of his party, to be clear in his letter of acceptance of the Republican nomination for the presidency, that the party had pledged itself to protect every citizen in the free exercise of the right to vote at public elections.